This tutorial has kindly been provided by Gone To Earth.

 - tape measure

-To make your cushion cover;
+To make your envelope cushion cover

-(A handy little sewing gauge.)
+Using my handy little sewing gauge.

 Turn it over another 1 cm and iron that down to make your double folded hem.
 Pin this down if it helps to keep everything in place.